hackerschoice/hackerschoice.github.io/ssh-it/berserker/how-it-works/index.md

 Berserker implements a text-based communication protocol via the stdin/stdout ssh-chain to send its findings back to ```Earth``` (the *origin* where The Berserker started).

 ### Bash In-Memory execution
-Bash has this tremendous ability to execute a script from memory and without the script needing to be stored on the target host.
+Bash has this tremendous ability to load a script from a memory location and without the script needing to be stored on the target host.

 ```shell
 cat >e.sh<<__EOF__